To inquire about the Teachers College admissions process, please contact the Office of Admission.

 In determining the qualifications for admission, we use a contemporary model whereby a weakness in one area can be compensated for by strength in another area.
 That is, we look at the entire profile of each applicant across a number of different areas.
 Typically, a strong applicant is one with solid and consistent record of achievement across various domains.
 In general, we focus on intellectual capacity, fit with the offerings of the Higher and Postsecondary Education program, relevant background and experience, and dedication and commitment to obtaining the degree.
 In evaluating applications, we examine each of the required items for admission with careful review.
 Our goal is to determine applicants' individual merits and potential contributions to the field as well as to the entering class.

-The GRE scores are not required for the Higher and Postsecondary Education for any of the degree levels (M.A., Ed.M. and Ed.D.).
+The GRE scores are not required for the Higher and Postsecondary Education for any of the degree levels (M.A., Ed.M., Ed.D., and Ph.D.).
 The Test of English as a Foreign Language (TOEFL) is required for all applicants who have received their undergraduate degree from an institution where the language of instruction is not English.

 Please visit the Teachers College Guide to Admission: